My friend Cindy and Ralph Waldo Emerson agree on one thing: It’s not the destination. It’s the journey.

 Jean Marc’s CJFL team made it to the National Championship and were 6 seconds away from getting Championship rings.
 I witnessed their loss by a last second field goal.
 Their devastation gave me empathy for what every losing team in the Stanley Cup playoffs, the Super Bowl, or the NCAA championships feels when the cameras turn from them to the victors.

 The prize for both Cory and Jean Marc was the journey not the destination.
 That’s not sour grapes.
 In both journeys they gained lifetime friends, an education paid for by athletic scholarships, marriage partners, and life lessons that serve them well today.

-For a lot, perhaps too many of us people of faith, its the destination that motivates us.
-The destination might be the heavenly ultimate or successfully beating down a bad habit enroute to better behaviour.
+For a lot, perhaps too many people of faith, its the destination that motivates us.
+That destination might be the heavenly ultimate or successfully beating down a bad habit enroute to better behaviour.
 Happiness is in the journey.
 That’s where life change happens.